Toric structure on the complex projective plane

 Tori living on a triangle

-Two figures showing how the tori on a triangle degenerate at the edges, to form $\mathbb{CP}^2$.
+Two figures showing how the tori on a triangle degenerate at the edges to form $\mathbb{CP}^2$.
 On the left, a the unfolded tori form a checkerboard pattern.
 On the right, every tile is filled in with a gap between adjacent tiles.

 The hexagonal turtle shell at the beginning of the section is mathematically the same picture as this.
 But, we apply an affine transform to make the triangle equilateral, and we render the Voronoi tiling by hexagons instead of the parallelogram tiling.
 This illustrates the underlying symmetry exchanging the three edges.

-How I made the picture
+Making the picture

 Though I draw the tori as tiles, I think of them as lattices.
 A lattice $\Lambda \subset \RR^2$ defines a torus $\RR^2 / \Lambda$.
 The toric structure on $\mathbb{CP}^2$ induces a family of tori on the triangle $\Delta$, which I think of as a spatially-varying lattice $\Lambda(x)$ depending on $x\in \Delta$.
 We would like to draw $\Lambda(x)$ as a single distorted lattice $\tilde{\Lambda}$.
 That is, $\tilde{\Lambda}$ is a map from the standard lattice $\mathbb{Z}^2$ to the triangle $\Delta$ which, zooming in near $x\in \Delta$ is nearly periodic.
 Under a magnifying glass near $x$, $\tilde{\Lambda}$ looks like a rotation or scaling of $\Lambda(x)$.
-Here is the deformed lattice $\tilde{\Lambda}$ corresponding to the $\CC\PP^2$ pictures in right triangles.
+Here is the deformed lattice $\tilde{\Lambda}$ corresponding to the $\mathbb{CP}^2$ pictures in right triangles.
 Explicitly, for the original lattice $\mathbb{Z}^2 = (n,m)$, the deformed lattice is given in barycentric coordinates as $[e^n,e^m,1]$.
-In this section, I’ll explain where this grid came from.
+In this section, I’ll explain the math and thought process behind this deformed lattice.

 A triangle. with points on the insdie.
 THe points seem to concentrate towards the